 1).
-Set your savings strategy
+Set your savings strategy, and start early

 2).
 Target scholarships where you’re a good fit